rezaamini-ir/easypanel/docs/inputs.md

 ```

 And that's it!
-This code will generate a simple form which includes 4 inputs.
+This code will generate a simple form that includes 4 inputs.

 #### Available types